Cwmbran: History

 The Cistercian Way also passes through Llantarnam, Old Cwmbran, Greenmeadow and Thornhill before reaching the ancient chapel of Llanderfel on Mynydd Maen, and then onwards to Twmbarlwm.

 In the 19th and 20th centuries, Cwmbran was the site of heavy industrial development.
 Coal and iron ore were extracted on Mynydd Maen, and moved by inclined planes and tramways into the Eastern Valley for use in factories such as the Patent Nut and Bolt Company (which became Guest Keen and Nettlefolds in 1900), various tin plate works and brickworks.
 This industry drove the creation of the Monmouthshire Canal, the Newport and Pontypool Railway and the Pontypool, Caerleon and Newport Railway.
 Very little of this industrial heritage remains today, though many of today's light industrial or retail estates were created on the sites.

-Following the 1946 New Towns Act, ministries and county councils were asked to nominate sites for housing.
+Following the New Towns Act 1946, ministries and county councils were asked to nominate sites for housing.
 For Wales, the Ministry of Housing and Local Government proposed Church Village and Cwmbran.
 The Church Village proposal was vetoed by the Ministry of Power as new housing there would have interfered with plans for the expansion of coal mining in the area; however, Cwmbran was passed in 1949.

 Cwmbran was a civil parish and, from 1974, a community in its own right, one of only five in the new district of Torfaen.
-In 1985 the Cwmbran community was abolished, replaced by Cwmbran Central, Fairwater, Llantarnam, Pontnewydd and Upper Cwmbran.
+In 1985, the Cwmbran community was abolished, replaced by Cwmbran Central, Fairwater, Llantarnam, Pontnewydd and Upper Cwmbran.

 Economy

 The longest established employer in Cwmbran is biscuit maker Burton's Foods, who employ 1000 people to make its Jammie Dodgers and Wagon Wheels biscuits.
-As of 2005, the Cwmbran plant produces over 400 million Wagon Wheels a year.
+As of 2005, the Cwmbran plant produces more than 400 million Wagon Wheels a year.

 Safran Seats Great Britain (formerly Zodiac Aerospace) is the current owner of a factory in Cwmbran which employs 1000 people for manufacturing aircraft seats.